StephanThierry/StephanThierry/README.md

 ### Hi, my name is Stephan Thierry

-I'm a C#, JavaScript developer with a special interest in Linux, DevOps and security.
+I'm a C#, JavaScript developer with a special interest in AWS Cloud, Linux, DevOps and security.

 If you have a Synology NAS and don't want to be limited to running PHP, check out my repo "nodejs4synologynas":
 https://github.com/StephanThierry/nodejs4synologynas